princeton-alg-ml/princeton-alg-ml.github.io/index.md

 Welcome to the Princeton Alg-ML Seminar Page!
 Alg-ML is a weekly ML theory seminar primarily attended by the research groups of Prof. Sanjeev Arora, Prof. Elad Hazan, Prof. Jason Lee, and Prof. Chi Jin.
 We discuss exciting recent advancements in the areas of algorithm design and theoretical machine learning.

-Talks are held every Monday from 12:30 pm ET to 1:30 pm ET, with food usually served at 12:15 pm ET.
+Talks are held every **Monday from 12:30 pm ET to 1:30 pm ET**, with food usually served at 12:15 pm ET.
 It is open to all members of the Princeton community.

 For the 2023-2024 academic year, this seminar is organized by[^1]:
 <ul id="namesList">
     <li>Simran Kaur</li>
     <li>Eshaan Nichani</li>